 1. Create a backup strategy

 There are many backup strategies available.
 The right one for you will depend on how many files you have, the size of the files (raw photos and video can get quite large), and how critical the files are for you.
-A simple backup can be copying your files and software onto an external disk, or as complicated as a scheduled online backup to a 3rd party site.
+A backup can be as simple as copying your files and software onto an external disk or as complicated as a scheduled online backup to a 3rd party site.

 Here are some things to consider:

-- Have your backup at a physically different site (either another location or cloud).
-If you lose your office in a fire or to theft, then your data is safe somewhere else
+- Have your backup at a physically different site (either another location or the cloud).
+If you lose your office in a fire or to theft, then your data is safe somewhere else.

-My backup strategy also includes having a spare laptop so I can continue to do work when my computer is down.
-I just point my laptop to my backup files and I am back in business!
+My backup strategy also includes having a spare laptop.
+If my computer is down, I can continue to work.
+I point my laptop to my backup files, and I am back in business!

 2. Have virus protection software on your computer

-There are a lot of nasty people out there with nothing better to do than to cause you grief with viruses and holding your data hostage.
-An unknown virus is where I lost 3 days of my life last time.
+There are many nasty people out there with nothing better to do than to cause you grief with viruses and hold your data hostage.
+I lost 3 days of my life to an unknown virus.
 We had to rebuild my computer and restore my files.

-You should invest in proper virus protection software for your computer and make sure the software is kept up to date to catch the latest and greatest bugs out there.
+You should invest in proper virus protection software for your computer and ensure the software is kept up to date to catch the latest and greatest bugs out there.

 3. Hire a reliable computer support person

-I admit, I don’t do this on my own.
+I admit I don’t do this on my own.
 My time is better spent on building and growing my business.
-I have someone on my team whose main role is to handle my technology needs.
+I have someone on my team whose primary role is to handle my technology needs.
 They help me with creating the strategy, and if something goes wrong, they fix it.

-The key to everything is to find someone who is knowledgeable with technology and can provide reliable service.
-They will be a critical member to your team and worth every penny (or nickel) you spend on them.
-I will also add the disclaimer that some of my clients have received poor support.
-It’s important to maybe get referrals or references.
+The key to everything is to find someone knowledgeable about technology and can provide reliable service.
+They will be a critical member of your team and worth every penny (or nickel) you spend on them.
+I will also add a disclaimer that some of my clients have received poor technical support in the past.
+It’s important to get referrals or references before hiring someone.